 Obviously, something had to be done.
 The ensuing legal battle saw Mercury prevail over Fee Bee/Dot for the use of the "Del Vikings" name on record.
 The decision was handed down in mid-October 1957.
 It looks like it would take effect when the group's Fee Bee contract expired on December 1.
 The Fee Bee group kind of called itself the "Versatiles" from then on.

 In early November, the Del Vikings (Kripp's bunch) were part of the "Fantabulous Rock & Roll Show Of 1957," booked by Shaw Artists.
 This extravaganza (which kicked off on November 4 from Fayetteville, North Carolina) starred Mickey & Sylvia, the Velours, Ray Charles, Larry Williams, Joe Turner, Bo Diddley, the Moonglows, Roy Brown, Annie Laurie, Nappy Brown, and Tiny Topsy.
 In all, this tour lasted 90 days.
-I'm not sure of the billing, however, since they were probably enjoined from using the "Del Vikings" name after December 1.
+I'm not sure of the billing, however, since they were probably enjoined from using the "Del Vikings" name after December 1 (since acts came and went from the tour, they may have just left).
+To further confuse fans, one of the advertised songs in the tour was "Cool Shake".

 Also in November, Dot released "Willette"/"Woke Up This Morning" by "Kripp Johnson & Chuck Jackson" (thereby avoiding the problem of a group name altogether).
 Chuck led the former side; Kripp the latter.
 Just to be different, Fee Bee paired them as by "The Dell Viking Kripp Johnson and Charles Jackson" (on "Willette"; on the flip, it was "and Chuck Jackson".
 In 1959, the same pairing would be issued by Fee Bee as by the Del Vikings.)
 Mercury's November entry was "Your Book Of Life" (led by Clarence Quick), coupled with "Snowbound" (led by Norman Wright).
 They would sing "Snowbound" on Patti Page's TV show the following January.
 (Conveniently, Patti was also a Mercury artist.)